Understanding some of the similarities and differences in the delivery of courses can help you decide which options will

 KCC Online Classes: You register for KCC online classes as you would other KCC courses.
 Please include your email address on the registration form.
 You will initiate contact with your online instructor by completing the process at the following web site: http://academic.kellogg.edu/online

 Michigan Colleges Online: If you are looking for a class that KCC is not offering, check out courses offered through Michigan Colleges Online (formerly the Michigan Community College Virtual Learning Collaborative).
 These courses are offered by community colleges across the state.
-Registering for a class that is offered at another community college requires some caution on you part to ensure the course will meet your goals.
+Registering for a class that is offered at another community college requires some caution on the student’s part to ensure the course will meet their goals.
 So, when selecting a course on MCO’s course schedule, look at the end of the course listing for equivalencies at KCC and check with your advisor.

 Traditional Classroom Courses

-- Classrooms at KCC consist of about 24 students on average.
+- Classrooms at KCC consist of approximately 24 students on average.

-- The instructor, classmates and discussion groups are key component of learning.
+- The instructor, classmates and discussion groups are key components of learning.

 No matter which option you choose, you will receive a course syllabus at the beginning of each course, and it is important for you to read and understand its content.